 nmap -sV -sT -O 192.168.1.1

-This command will scan the target system at IP address 192.168.1.1, and retrieve the version information of the services running on it.
+This command will scan the target system at IP address 192.168.1.1 and retrieve the version information of its services.

 User Enumeration